Nash Bridges: Production

 The show was produced and filmed on location in the San Francisco Bay Area.
 The show shot on the streets of San Francisco including The Embarcadero and Piers 30 through 32.
 Neighboring Treasure Island was used as the headquarters for the show.
 Hangar 2 on Treasure Island was the location of permanent sets including Nash's apartment The show employed several hundred local workers including production crews and staff members, carpenters, electricians, set designers, grips, set dressers, props, scenic artists, location managers, costumers, drivers, cameramen, special effects, soundmen, makeup and hair stylists and production assistants.
 Episode production was nearly $2 million per episode.

 Nash Bridges premiered on March 29, 1996, at 10:00pm on CBS.

 The show was produced by the Don Johnson Company and Carlton Cuse Productions in association with Rysher Entertainment for the first 4 seasons.
 In 1999, Paramount Network Television took over Rysher's spot after acquiring that company.

 The show used three different main theme songs during its initial run.
 Season 1 used primarily an instrumental piece written by Elia Cmíral.
-Seasons 2–5 used the theme "I Got a Friend In You" written by Eddie Jobson" and sung by Gigi MacKenzie and is by far the most well known of the show's opening themes.
+Seasons 2–5 used the theme "I Got a Friend in You" written by Eddie Jobson and sung by Gigi MacKenzie and is by far the most well-known of the show's opening themes.
 Season 6 changed the theme again, using another primarily instrumental piece with a bit of a techno beat to it, this time written by Velton Ray Bunch.
 A fourth song, also written by Cmíral which was Johnson's original choice, sometimes replaces the first season song in syndication.

 Cancellation

 The sixth season of Nash Bridges would be its last; however, the show was obtaining fair ratings from Nielsen.
 Following its Friday night ratings battle (which it was losing to NBC's Law & Order: Special Victims Unit), the show was canceled.
-Paramount Network Television, which was producing the show, felt that its $2 million per episode production cost was just too much.
+Paramount Network Television, which was producing the show, felt that its $2 million per episode production cost was too much.
 CBS was hoping to get a seventh season out of Nash Bridges, but that failed because Paramount wasn't willing to pay, even though at the time, Viacom owned both CBS and Paramount.

 Another factor that led to the ending of the series was that Don Johnson wanted out.
 Johnson was getting tired, and CBS and Paramount had enough episodes to put the series into syndication.

 Carlton Cuse went on to become the showrunner for Lost.
 Lost co-creator Damon Lindelof had started his television writing career on Nash Bridges.
 He sought out Cuse's advice on how to run Lost.